GabeCee27/Spotify-API/index.md

 ### POSTS

 POSTS with this API recquire one or both the authorization code and the user ID.
-For example a POST request would look like this.
+For example a POST to add a new playlist would look like this.

      req.open('POST', 'https://api.spotify.com/v1/users/' + user_id + '/playlists', true);